nativewind/nativewind/apps/website/docs/getting-started/typescript.md

 ```

 :::caution
-Do not call this file `nativewind.d.ts`, you will cause your Typescript module resolution to fail.
+Do not call this file `nativewind.d.ts`, it will cause your Typescript module resolution to fail.
 :::